Gloomwood

 - 98 % positive mentions

 The humor in the game is a standout feature, blending genuinely funny moments with dark, unsettling themes.
-Players appreciate the comedic enemy dialogue, amusing interactions, and unexpected gameplay mechanics that lead to humorous outcomes, such as enemies accidentally harming each other.
-While some feel the humor could be more consistent, the overall lightheartedness and charm contribute significantly to the game's appeal.
+Players appreciate the comedic enemy dialogue, amusing mechanics, and unexpected interactions, such as enemies accidentally igniting each other.
+Overall, the game successfully balances lightheartedness with its more serious elements, creating a fun and engaging experience.

 “The enemy dialogue is so hilarious and made what was already an incredibly fun and engaging game a 11/10.”